-- Space may be limited; it's best if work and domestic spaces are separate (an office shed or spare room for example) and you can close the door on work at the end of the day.
+- Space may be limited; it's best if work and domestic spaces are separate (an office in the garden or spare room for example) and you can close the door on work at the end of the day.

 - You may not have space for more staff; don't forget health and safety and employment laws if employees work in your home.

 - It may not suit your brand - if your business is high-end or cutting-edge, a home office may not fit your professional image.